 In the G(n, p) ER random model [4], a network is created by connecting nodes randomly.
 Each link is included in the network with probability p that is independent from every other link.
-Equivalently, all networks with n nodes and M links have equal probability of p^{M} $(1-p)^{\binom{n}{2}-M}$.
-Here, p is like a weighting function and as it increases from 0 to 1, the model turns more and more likely to include networks with a greater number of links.
-For example, in the case p=0.5 all $2^{\binom{n}{2}}$ networks on n nodes are chosen with equal probability.
+Equivalently, all networks with n nodes and M links turns more and more likely to include networks with a greater number of links.
+For example, in the case p = 0.5 all $2^{\binom{2}{2}}$ networks on n nodes are chosen with equal probability.
 In this paper, the ER model is modified to be spatial in a square plane of given size.
 Moreover, without loss of generality, in the case of the gravity-based traffic flow simulations every node randomly takes a value (fitness).